-The flu is a seasonal virus that causes mild to severe symptoms.
-Some people recover in about a week, while others can be at risk for serious, life-threatening complications.
+The flu (influenza) is a seasonal virus that causes mild to severe symptoms.
+Some people recover in about a week, while others can be at risk of serious, life threatening complications.

 When a flu infection worsens, it can progress to pneumonia and lead to hospitalization, and sometimes death.

-If you are over the age of 65, here’s what you need to know about the flu, including symptoms, complications, and prevention.
+If you’re over the age of 65, here’s what you need to know about the flu, including symptoms, complications, and prevention.